linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 01.05.2024 (announcement)
+- 👩‍💻 Expanding our core team and developer network! 🌐 Want to join the squad or recommend someone awesome?
+Drop your suggestions below!
+Let's grow together! #TeamExpansion #DeveloperNetwork 🚀🌟

+### 01.05.2024 (announcement Web4)
+- 🌐 Ready to revolutionize the web? 💻 We're on the lookout for Web4 partners! 🚀 Tag a friend or drop a suggestion below!
+Let's shape the future together! #Web4 #PartnershipOpportunity 🤝🔍

+### 01.05.2024 (announcement SnaxNox)
+- 📦 Ever dreamt of getting letters delivered in style? 💌 We're making it happen with SnaxNox! 🚚 What snacks would you love to receive with your mail?
+Share your cravings! #SnaxNox #LetterDelivery #InnovationInProgress 📮🍬 Oh, and did we mention it's through drone delivery? 🚁✨

+### 01.05.2024 (announcement Web4)
+- 🚀 Exciting update, fam! 🌟 At Linkspreed, we're leveling up our AI game to enhance our unique selling proposition 🤖 Got ideas or thoughts?
+Hit us up!
+Let's brainstorm together! #AI #Innovation #TechTalk

 ### 30.04.2024 (announcement SnaxNox)
 - 🔍 Delving deeper into drone tech for a special niche! 🚁 Exciting updates coming your way soon, stay tuned!
 Any guesses what it could be?
 Share your thoughts below! #DroneTech #InnovationTeaser